-Now that your baby is on the move, he’ll need constant care and supervision.
-Even though he’s now moving on his own and you’ll be there with him at all times, your baby doesn’t know the rules about what to touch or not touch, so accidents are prompt to happen.
+Now that your baby is on the move, they’ll need constant care and supervision.
+Even though they’re now moving on their own and you’ll be there with them at all times, your baby doesn’t know the rules about what to touch or not touch, so accidents are prone to happen.
 During these months it is very important to make your home a safe space for your crawler.

-Kids love wandering into the kitchen area when they see mommy there, so make sure all the cabinets within your son’s reach have a babyproof lash on the door that prevents him from opening them.
+Kids love wandering into the kitchen area when they see mommy there, so make sure all the cabinets within your child’s reach have a babyproof lock on the door that prevents them from opening them.
 Think about the potential hazard of anything you put into the trash bins: spoiled food, discarded razor blades, or batteries.
-You can consider placing the trashcan under the sink and then put a baby proof lash on the door.
+You can consider placing the trashcan under the sink and then put a baby proof latch on the door.
 If you have the trashcan out, you can try a safety lock.
 Make sure all bins have a child-resistant cover, baby proof latch, or are kept out your child’s reach.

 Keep reading more about how to prepare your home for your crawler on part 2 of this article.